oauthstuff/draft-ietf-oauth-security-topics/recommendations.md

 agent and ensure any sub-sequent messages are sent to the same authorization server.
 Clients SHOULD use AS-specific redirect URIs as a means to identify the AS a particular response came from.

-Note: [@I-D.bradley-oauth-jwt-encoded-state] gives advice on how to implement CSRF prevention and AS matching using signed JWTs in the `state` parameter.

-AS which redirect a request that potentially contains user credentials MUST avoid forwarding these user credentials accidentally (see (#redirect_307)).
+An AS which redirects a request that potentially contains user credentials MUST avoid forwarding these user credentials accidentally (see (#redirect_307)).

 ### Authorization Code Grant {#ac}